Deutsche Börse (ETR:DB1) PT Set at €177.00 by Warburg Research

-Deutsche Börse (ETR:DB1 – Get Rating) has been given a €177.00 ($190.32) price objective by research analysts at Warburg Research in a report issued on Wednesday, Borsen Zeitung reports.
-Warburg Research’s price objective indicates a potential upside of 8.06% from the stock’s previous close.
+Deutsche Börse (ETR:DB1 – Get Rating) has been given a €177.00 ($190.32) price objective by analysts at Warburg Research in a report issued on Tuesday, Borsen Zeitung reports.
+Warburg Research’s target price suggests a potential upside of 7.96% from the stock’s current price.

 Deutsche Börse AG operates as an exchange organization in Europe, the United States, and the Asia-Pacific.
 The company operates through seven segments: Eurex (Financial Derivatives), EEX (Commodities), 360T (Foreign Exchange), Xetra (Cash Equities), Clearstream (Post-Trading), IFS (Investment Fund Services), and Qontigo (index and analytics business).